 Today, DomainPawnshop.com introduces a third option: the Purchase-Repurchase Agreement (PRA).
 Now there is a platform that understands that you would like to sell your premium domain name to get the cash you need – but that you also want to retain the right to repurchase the domain name at a fixed price in the near future.

-The primary mission of DomainPawnshop.com is to promote domain names as assets and provide a forum for people to explore financial opportunities associated with domain names.
+The primary mission of DomainPawnshop.com is to promote domain names as assets and provide a platform for people to explore financial opportunities associated with domain names.

-Secondly, DomainPawnshop.com seeks to educate the public about domain names and share the background, the evolution of philosophy, and the various opinions that have supported the monetization of domain names.
+Secondly, DomainPawnshop.com seeks to educate the public about domain names.
+Our goal is to share the background of domain names, the evolution of philosophy about them, and the various ways that have supported the monetization of domain names.

 Though released for commercial use on January 1, 1995, the Internet was just starting to make real traction when DomainPawnshop.com was created in 1999.
 Back then, there was no marketplace for used domain names.
 Indeed, there were only the beginnings of a robust market for domain names.